baseboxorg/community-node/doc/update_7.14.18.md

 One of the challenges during the test net phase was to stay productive when the application wasn't working.
 To me, this was just an opportunity to multitask, putting on the hat of CEO and CFO too.
 I crafted a rewards plan that is unique, and in my opinion it actually ends up strengthening the trust level of our witness node.

 The CEO role was the hardest, as I've never held a management position.
-I learned not to force anything, instead letting people come to me and let me use their best strengths.
+I learned not to force anything, instead letting people come to me to let me use their best strengths.
 Greg was the first person to join the team, and then Colradi and Duane came on board.
 The beauty of this was all I had to do was delegate assignments that they were anxious to perform.
 We didn't need a dictator, we just needed someone to set a steady course.

 So maybe we had a community member who was difficult to deal with in the beginning.
-The easy temptation would have been to kick him out of our group, because I really don't have time for this.
+The easy temptation would have been to kick him out of our group, because I really don't have time for that.
 But I made time for him.
 And instead of creating an enemy, I offered him an internship and began to mentor him.
 That's how you win a campaign, one ally at a time.

 I remember the day Tron announced they would require a 100,000 TRX application fee for the Super Representatives.
 I was crushed.
 There was no way I could come up with that amount of TRX.
 But the Community Node members said not to worry about it, they had my back.
 In the end, Tron lowered the fee to 9,999 TRX which made me very happy.
 In the meantime I was just a little bit short for the 15,000 TRX needed for the SR deposit.
 Out of the blue, a coder extraordinaire named Rovak came to the rescue, and he gave me 2448 TRX to complete the deposit.
 I think I cried a little when that happened, for I was really getting to see what the Tronix community was all about.
 Roy didn't join our team that day, he's just an incredibly nice guy who wants to see us all succeed.